What Losing Your Sense of Smell Means for an Alzheimer’s Diagnosis

 Smell Identification Study for Alzheimer’s Disease Early Detection

-In the study, around 300 participants with an average age of 63 were asked to identify smells like gasoline, bubble gum and lemon.
-The participants were all considered at-risk for Alzheimer’s because one or more immediate family member suffered from the disease.
+In the study, around 300 participants with an average age of 63 were given an Alzheimer’s smell test and asked to identify smells like gasoline, bubble gum and lemon.
+The participants were all considered at-risk for Alzheimer’s because one or more immediate family members suffered from the disease.
 Researchers found that the participants in the Alzheimer’s smell test who had the most difficulty identifying the scents also had the most evident biological markers for Alzheimer’s disease, like tau, and scored worse on memory tests.
 Considering the olfactory bulb (the brain’s scent identifier) and the entorhinal cortex (the part of the brain associated with memory and naming odors) are some of the first parts of the brain to be affected by Alzheimer’s, it’s a finding that makes sense.

 According to one of the researchers working on the Alzheimer’s smell test study, delaying Alzheimer’s symptoms for just five years can reduce the severity of those symptoms by 50 percent.
 Researchers hope that developing less invasive tests to detect Alzheimer’s will allow patients to seek out clinical trials or make beneficial lifestyle changes earlier in order to stave off the symptoms of the disease for as long as possible.